sigstore/docs/content/en/cosign/overview.md

 Note that you don’t need to use a key to sign.
 Currently, you can authenticate with Google, GitHub, or Microsoft, which will associate your identity with a short-lived signing key.
 For more information, read [Keyless Signatures](https://docs.sigstore.dev/cosign/keyless/).

-Cosign has additional options and features.
-For more information enter the command:
+For more information about Cosign's additional options and features, run the command:

 ```
 cosign sign-blob --help